sondreb/action-release/README.md

 The "prerelease" parameter is not used to allow you to update a published prerelease, but simply mark it by default with prerelease.

 This is built as a quick and dirty proof-of-concept during 🎅🎄 and is likely ridled with bugs and problems.
 Use at your own discretion.

+## Releases

+0.0.3

+- Adds support for folders.

 ## License